 The Danish capital of Copenhagen is a hugely underrated gem of a city.
 Compact, walkable and fun-filled its a great choice for a short city break or weekend away.
 It makes for the perfect escape in order to surround yourself with inner-city greenery, culture, nordic design trends and canal-side hangouts.
 Copenhagen is chic, sophisticated and effortlessly cool.
-3 days in the perfect amount of time to explore Copenhagen and get to know it’s charm.
+3 days in Copenhagen the perfect amount of time to explore this beautiful city and get to know it’s charm.

 Recently, I was given the chance to spend a whole 3 days exploring and wandering through Copenhagen’s delightful neighbourhoods and parks, visiting all the most famous places and the lesser-known ones too.
 Copenhagen has a buzzing cafe and arts scene and an air of sustainability- Denmark really is at the forefront of green action against climate change.
 Keep reading for the perfect little 3-day itinerary for Copenhagen.